arifurrahmanns/Lumabase/DEVELOPMENT.md

 ### Column Generation (Utils)

+### Column Generation (Utils)

-Table column definitions (especially for Tabulator) can get complex.
-Use `src/utils/columnBuilder.ts` to generate these definitions dynamically based on the table structure.
+Table column definitions (especially for Ant Design Table) can get complex.
+Use `src/utils/columnBuilder.tsx` to generate these definitions dynamically based on the table structure.
 This keeps the `ExplorerScreen` clean.

 ### IPC Communication